mbreinhold/ojweb-generate/README.md

 The children of the `head` element in this file will be copied to the end of the `head` element in the generated HTML.

 Please avoid using optional `head` content unless absolutely necessary.
 CSS rules introduced in this way can interfere with the default stylesheet and JavaScript, of course, comes with its own set of risks.

-You can customize the formatting process even further by creating a `Local.gmk` file; please see the `Makefile` for guidance.
+You can customize the formatting process even further by creating a `Local.gmk` file; please see `ojweb.gmk` for guidance.

 ### Additional source forms